-Ranger Services understands the frustrations that a barking dog can cause, disrupting sleep and quality of life.
+Ranger Services understands the frustrations a barking dog can cause, disrupting sleep and quality of life.
 The laws relating to dog nuisance are prescribed by State Legislation and local authorities are bound to follow that process.

 What can you do?